Pathoschild/smapi-mod-dump/source/Farm Cave Spawns More Tree Fruit/README.md

 this mod won't spawn your fruit.

+#### AdditionalLocations

-**AdditionalLocations**: Want this mod to spawn fruit in a mod-added location?
+Want this mod to spawn fruit in a mod-added location?
 Just use Content patcher to add an entry to `Mods/atravita_FarmCaveSpawn_additionalLocations` that looks like

 ```
 {